evmos/evmos/docs/validators/governance/param_change.md

 # Chain Parameters

 ::: tip
-**Note:** If users are attempting to write governance proposals concerned with changing parameters (such as those of type `ParameterChangeProposal`), refer to [this document](../../validators/governance/best_practices.md#parameter-change-proposal).
+**Note:** Working on a governance proposal related to the changing chain parameters?
+Make sure to look at [Evmos Governance](../../validators/governance/overview.md), and specifically the [best practices](../../validators/governance/best_practices#parameter-change-proposal).
 :::

 If a parameter-change proposal is successful, the change takes effect immediately upon completion of the voting period.